 Loan agreements are directly between the lender and the borrower.
 Funding Circle just acts as a middle man, managing loans, payments and debt collection etc.

-Most of Funding Circles loans are unsecured apart from director personal guarantees.
+Most loans are unsecured apart from director personal guarantees.
 There are a few loans, mostly property development loans, which are secured by property.

-On the Funding Circle website you can always drill down to see information on security.
+On their website you can always drill down to see information on security.

 As you can see below, it clearly states if loans are secured or not.

-Most of Funding Circles’ loans amortize, meaning you receive capital and interest payments every month.
+Most of Funding Circles’s loans amortize, meaning you receive capital and interest payments every month.